Price Experimentation and Interference: Revenue Management Setting

 We finish this subsection by defining the experimental estimators.
 To do so, we define the experimental control and treatment profit functions, respectively:

-Following definition \eqref{eq: EstGTEL} we define naive estimators for demand and profits associated to the canonical designs:
+Following Definition \eqref{eq: EstGTEL} we define canonical estimators for demand and profit associated with the canonical experimental designs:

-Note that analogs of these naive estimators are frequently used in practice in estimating global treatment effects from experimental data, and rely on the underlying assumption of constant returns to scale.
+We note that analogs of these canonical estimators are frequently used in practice in estimating global treatment effects from experimental data; in particular, in our continuum model, these estimators naturally correspond to difference-in-means or Horvitz-Thompson type estimators, scaled by the price difference to estimate the target estimand (the derivative of demand or profit at the control price).

 Now, by equation \eqref{eq:expr_est}, we obtain:

 where we used Assumption \ref{as: diff_D} and the last equation follows by Assumption \ref{as: control_treat_demand}.3.